-Yes, you may learn something (I hope you do!), but your rig is different then Kelly's so your setup would be different.
+Yes, you may learn something (I hope you do!), but your rig is different than Kelly's so your setup would be different.

 Resources I Used

-My point is that I didn't spend a huge amount of time chasing my tail, trying to find valid sources on how to plan an RV solar panel installation.
+My point is that I didn't spend a huge amount of time trying to find valid sources on how to plan an RV solar panel installation.

 Basic Solar Installation Information

 The main resource I used for RV solar install information is Jack Mayer's site.

 This is the 'Jack' that I will be extensively referring to in this post.